ClickAndMortar/magento-kubernetes/docs/guide/deployment/helm-chart.md

    * `ConfigMap`
    * `Secret`
    * `CronJob`
+   * Etc.
 3. Wait for the new `Pods` to be ready
 4. Flush the cache

 > [!NOTE]
-> When using per release Redis ID prefixes, there is no need to flush the cache after each deployment.
+> When [using per release Redis ID prefixes](/guide/preparation/configuration#redis-id-prefix), there is no need to flush the cache after each deployment.

 > [!IMPORTANT]
 > We will rely on [Helm hooks](https://helm.sh/docs/topics/charts_hooks/) to run the `bin/magento setup:upgrade` in a Kubernetes `Job` (during the `pre-install` and `pre-upgrade` hooks).<br/>